 This category is for all the stuff we buy for the boat, as well as repair and maintenance costs.
 I had to buy a new tarp to cover the boat and a few other bits and bobs.
 I also bought some stuff off of friends who are selling their boat - courtesy flags and water jerry cans.

 TRANSPORT | Total = $28

 This category is for costs related to our vehicle, mostly for gas to drive into the nearby "big city" of Stuart for errands.

 This category includes medical expenses outside of our monthly insurance premium (which aren't included here - see section on exclusions above), like over the counter medications, prescriptions and things for our medical kit.
 It also includes the costs of doctors visits and medical tests which aren't covered by our insurance.
-It's always nice to report nil spending in this category.
+I have not idea what the $2.22 was for - maybe allergy pills?

 In this category, we break out how much we spend on clothes and travel expenses.
 We also include a catch-all miscellaneous group for stuff that doesn't fit neatly anywhere else - things like laundry, Amazon Prime, presents, computer parts, postage etc.

 I spent some money on clothes - most on leggings (so comfortable) and flip-flops, which is kind of may daily uniform.
 I also found a great deal on a solar shower at Aldi and we can always use a spare one of those.
 Perhaps my fave purchases was one of those lap desks so that you can work on your computer while you're lounging in bed.

 Any money saving tips to share?
 What do you spend the most on each month?
 Are there any areas you're trying to cut back on?

 Thanks for stopping by our blog - we love it when people come visit!
 We're also on Facebook - pop by and say hi!